 Orthopedic Hip Pain Treatment Specialist Q&A

-If you are suffering from Hip Pain then visit us for our expert hip pain specialists at Orthopedic Group.
+Leaving hip pain can result in deterioration of the joint and secondary issues such as weight gain, depression, and weakening of other nearby muscles, all of which can extend recovery times or add risk factors to surgery.
+If you are suffering from Hip Pain then visit us for our expert hip pain specialists at The Orthopedic Group.
 We perform hip replacement surgery and other treatments to help with joint pain in the hip.
-Call us for more information or schedule an appointment online.
+Contact us for more information or schedule an appointment online.
 We have convenient locations to serve you at Leesburg VA, Lansdowne VA, and Stone Springs VA.

 Common hip issues treated